Conditional Memory via Scalable Lookup: A New Axis of Sparsity for Large Language Models: Related Work

 \paragraph{$N$-gram Modeling and Embedding Scaling.} Originating from Shannon's framework~\citep{shannon1948mathematical}, $N$-gram models rely on local history to predict tokens, traditionally employing smoothing techniques~\citep{kneser1995improved,DBLP:journals/tsp/Katz87} to mitigate data sparsity.
 Despite the paradigm shift toward neural architectures~\citep{bengio2003neural} for capturing long-range dependencies, the computational efficiency of $N$-gram lookups has been preserved in modern representation learning, as exemplified by seminal works like FastText~\citep{bojanowski2017enriching}.

 Recently, this paradigm has resurged as \textit{embedding scaling}.
-While architectures such as Per-Layer Embeddings~\citep{gemma_3n_2025} and DeepEmbed~\citep{rwkv_deepembed_wiki_2025} expand capacity via massive tables, a distinct line of pioneering research—most relevant to our approach—integrates compositional $N$-gram structures directly into the representation space.
+While architectures such as Per-Layer Embeddings~\citep{gemma_3n_2025}, STEM~\citep{sadhukhan2026stem}, L3~\citep{tseng20263} and DeepEmbed~\citep{rwkv_deepembed_wiki_2025} expand capacity via massive tables, a distinct line of pioneering research—most relevant to our approach—integrates compositional $N$-gram structures directly into the representation space.
+N-Grammer~\citep{roy2022n} directly augments the transformer architecture with $N$-gram that are constructed from a discrete latent text representation, while \citet{feng2023memory} demonstrates the effectiveness of $N$-gram for speech recognition.
 SuperBPE~\citep{liu2025superbpe} and SCONE~\citep{yu2025scaling} explicitly target high-frequency patterns: the former by merging multi-word expressions into ``superword'' tokens, and the latter via an auxiliary encoding model.
 In parallel, OverEncoding~\citep{huang2025over} and Byte Latent Transformer (BLT)~\citep{pagnoni2025byte} adopt hash $N$-gram embeddings to capture local dependencies at the token and byte levels, respectively.
 These studies collectively demonstrate the efficacy of scaling parameters through $N$-gram representations with minimal computational overhead.
 While these approaches offer significant gains in their respective settings, our work diverges fundamentally in two key dimensions. \begin{itemize} \item First, regarding modeling and evaluation protocols.
 Prior approaches often treat $N$-gram embeddings as external augmentations without validating their efficiency under strictly fair comparison protocols.
 For instance, SCONE \citep{yu2025scaling} is inference-focused and relies on auxiliary modules that incur additional training FLOPs.
 Similarly, OverEncoding \citep{huang2025over} fails to yield meaningful improvements on sparse MoE backbones even under a non-isoparametric setting.
 In contrast, we treat conditional memory as a first-class modeling primitive instantiated via the carefully designed Engram module.
 By rigorously evaluating this design within our \textit{Sparsity Allocation} framework, we demonstrate its clear advantage over strictly iso-parameter and iso-FLOPs MoE baselines. \item Second, from a system perspective, we advocate for algorithm-system co-design.
 Existing approaches place embeddings strictly at the input layer (Layer 0), which inherently serializes memory access and computation~\citep{yu2025scaling,huang2025over}.
 Engram, conversely, strategically injects memory into deeper layers to enable communication-computation overlap.
 Furthermore, by exploiting the inherent Zipfian distribution of $N$-grams, we could maximize the utility of the hardware memory hierarchy.
 This holistic design allows Engram to scale to massive parameters with negligible inference overhead. \end{itemize}